evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_cross_turismo_gen1/_index.md

 ## Climate system

 There is one climate system available.
-The  climate system supports different temperatures in three zones for the driver, passenger and backseat.
+- **3-zone climate system:** Supports different temperatures in three zones for the driver, passenger and backseat.

 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
 This heat pump can save significant energy used for heating in cold weather.

-## Comfort
+## Comfort features

-Porsche Taycan Turbo Cross Turismo (GEN1) has several features to make your life as a driver or passenger more comfortable.
+The Porsche Taycan Turbo Cross Turismo (GEN1) includes several features to enhance comfort and convenience:

-Keyless entry allows access to the car without needing to find the key.
-As long you bring it with you, the doors open.
+- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..

-Keyless go makes it possible to start the car without using the key.
+- **Keyless go:** Enables starting the car without using the key.

 {{<evkxdisplayaddarticle />}}